top of page

 ABSTRACT:

-Galleria Nazionale d’Arte Moderna (GNAM) and the Museo d’Arte Contemporanea di Roma (MACRO) are the protagonists.
+Galleria Nazionale d’Arte Moderna (GNAM) and the Museo d’Arte Contemporanea di Roma (MACRO) are the environments.
 The first houses the most complete collection of Italian and foreign art between the 19th and 21st centuries; the second is considered a reference point of contemporary art to which artists turn for their exhibition proposals.

 © Matteo Capone